Hi, I’m Barry Grubb and my plan is to become a full-time independent game developer.

-I’m 29 years old and soon my wife and I will be parents for the first time.
-Nothing can express how excited we are about that, it’s awesome.
+I’m 29 years old and soon my wife Nikki and I are going to be parents for the first time.
+Our baby is due in October, and nothing can express how excited we are about that.

-I don’t know how long the journey will take but I know that I’ll take it seriously every single step of the way.
-Thanks for reading this first blog post, you’ve just become one more reason why I can’t fail.
+Thanks for reading this first blog post, I guess you’ve just become one more reason why I can’t fail.